Find Affordable College Courses

 342 Yearly Graduations

 University of California - Los Angeles comes in at #13 on our list of the most popular colleges offering doctor's degrees in law.
 Each year, around 44,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-For the 2020-2021 academic year, 342 doctor's degrees were handed out to law majors at UCLA.
-Of these students, 52% were women and 37% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 342 people received their doctor's degree in law from UCLA.
+About 57% of this group were women, and 39% were students from an underrepresented racial-ethnic group.
+Data shows that UCLA graduates that hold this degree go on to make a median salary of $64,854.

 #14